Arndtman/BoyoRPG/README.md

 There are some bugs because it is currently in development.

-Final editions will NOT require pygame OR python.
+Final editions will NOT require pygame NOR python.

 These are not tested with any other versions of python.

-To play, open a version (i.e 03) and run BoyoRPG.py
+To play, open a version (i.e 03 folder) and run BoyoRPG.py

 ART CREDITS WILL BE GIVEN ON FINAL RELEASE!